Flat Roof Calculator Metal Roofing Flat Roof Deck

 These are just some roof inspections that we did in the summer / fall of 2011.
 Look – even commercial roofs are not immune to hack roofers and faulty materials (like rubber roofing), but in residential, this is much more common.

-The truth is that to get a quality rubber roof installed, it usually has to be done by a commercial roofing company that specializes in flat roofing.
+To get a quality rubber roof installed, it usually has to be done by a commercial roofing company that specializes in flat roofing.
 However, it is often the policy of such companies not to work with residential customers, for which there are many reasons.
 These contractors work with large commercial and institutional customers, employ union workers who are trained roof mechanics, specializing in their particular niche.
 For example, a commercial roofing contractor will have separate crews doing metal roofing or slate – these guys are “roofers”, and yet another crew doing flat roofing ONLY – these are “roof mechanics”.

 A residential roofing contractor usually employs just roofers, who are good at what they do all day long – install asphalt shingle roofs, and often do not have a clue about how flat roofs work.
 When they get a potential client with a flat roof, they go to their supplier, ask what supplier has for flat roof, and the salesman at the supply warehouse TEACHES the roofer how to install EPDM rubber.
 This is not creative fiction or a product of my imagination – I see this happening nearly every time, when I come in to the supply store to get something.